-After reviewing over 25 smart buttons for SmartThings and other smart home hubs, we thought it’d be helpful to single-out the top 3 buttons to date.
-The buttons we link to below are natively compatible with SmartThings, and utilize Z-wave, Zigbee, and sometimes both.
+After reviewing over 25 smart buttons for SmartThings and other smart home hubs, we thought it’d be helpful to share our favorite low-cost, simple, effective wireless buttons.
+All buttons shown below are natively compatible with SmartThings, and utilize Z-wave, Zigbee, and sometimes both.

-You can’t go wrong with any of the Samsung branded devices, including buttons.
+You can’t go wrong with any of the Samsung or Aeotec branded devices, including buttons.
 While their functionality doesn’t exceed the basic user’s needs, they’ll always be 100% natively compatible with your SmartThings hub.

 The latest iteration of the simple push button from Samsung is elegant, compact, and gets the job done for around $15.

 Since this button is natively compatible with your SmartThings hub, adding a new button is simple:

 - Open the Samsung SmartThings mobile app (iOS, Android) on your phone or tablet.

 - The hub will begin to search for new devices.